 Remember, we are a casting office for mostly films, a lot of commercials, and a little bit of television.
 We don’t cast theater.
 Stay away from Shakespeare and anything like that.
 Also, stay away from something super familiar.
 We don’t need to see “You can’t handle the truth” or Captain Quint’s monologue from Jaws.
 Also, probably stay away from accents.
 Pick a monologue or scene that helps us consider you for the types of things we cast.
 Above all else, just show us good acting.

 TAPING RULES AND GUIDELINES

 YOUR TAPE IS LIMITED TO NO MORE THAN 2 MINUTES.
 Do a 2-minute monologue, or two 1-minute monologues, or a short scene.
-But the whole tape cannot except 2 minutes.
-No exceptions.
+But the whole tape cannot exceed 2 minutes.

 At the beginning, slate your name, height, city/state, and your agent (if you do not have an agent, slate your name, height, city/state, state that you do not have a talent agent, and say and spell your email address)

 Then go right into your scene or monologue.
-(It should me memorized and well-prepared)
+(It should be memorized and well-prepared)

 SELF TAPE TIPS:

 All files must be UNDER 200MB in length.
 We will not convert and compress your file for you.